 But the ultimate proof would be in the pudding.
 What would my client think?

-When I sent my first re-designed report to my client, I was hopeful for positive feedback, but prepared for some push back.
+When I sent my first re-designed report to my client, I was hopeful for positive feedback but prepared for some pushback.
 Stephanie’s ideas for page layout, font choices, use of colors, images, infographics, and dashboards were tried and certainly passed the test.
-The feedback was indeed positive!
-I received comments that the new format was “easier to read,” “more visually-appealing,” and catered to those who wanted to access key information quickly.
+Interestingly, during a conversation about improving user experience, my client also mentioned how non UK based online casinos have been adopting similar strategies to enhance their platforms, making them more user-friendly and visually appealing.
+The feedback on the report was indeed positive!
+I received comments that the new format was “easier to read,” “more visually appealing,” and catered to those who wanted to access key information quickly.
 The new format became the preferred format.

 Stephanie’s Note: Way to go, Sid!
 Your new visuals are fairly simple – nothing too crazy – but it raised the visual appeal of the report drastically.